spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/advanced-tutorials/glue-api/b2c-api-react-example/b2c-api-react-example.md

 ## Peeking requests

 After installing and running the example app, you can try its functionality.
-Depending on how you installed it, the shop will be available at:
+Depending on how you installed it, the shop is available at:

 * `http://glue.de.b2c-demo-shop.local/react/`—when installed it in the VM;
 * `http://react.local`—when installed on a separate web server.

-To get a list of Glue API requests that were used to build a page:
+To get a list of Glue API requests that have been used to build a page:

 1. Open the F12 menu of your web browser.
 2. Activate the **Console** section.